chunmusic/Safety_Helmet_Detection/README.md

 - The model was trained based on EfficientDet D0 architecture by Tensorflow 2.

+- The model can perform approximately 30 FPS with NVIDIA RTX-3080

-- The dataset used for training this model is from ()
+- The dataset used for training this model is from (https://www.kaggle.com/andrewmvd/hard-hat-detection)

 ## How to use

-- Please run the following command to run inference.
+- Please run the following command to run from your webcam.

 ```python
 python inference.py